Cave (Dom Dolla and Tove Lo song)

 "Cave" is a song by Australian record producer Dom Dolla and Swedish singer Tove Lo released on 11 October 2024.

 The song polled at number 14 on the Triple J Hottest 100, 2024.

+At the APRA Music Awards of 2026, the song was nominated for Most Performed Dance/Electronic Work.

 Critical reception

 Peter Volpe from EDM Maniac said "Complete with silky rolling drums and swollen low-end sub-bass, the liquid drum & bass tune marks a departure from the tech house and pop music stylings the Aussie house artist and superstar Swedish singer-songwriter are respectively known for, as global demand for the high-speed genre continues to swell."